Русский

 Endometrial hyperplasia is a fairly common gynecological diagnosis.
 It is usually given to women of childbearing age.
 The disease is often found in young teenage girls or in premenopausal women, that is, during those time periods when hormonal changes occur in the female body.

-Symptoms of endometrial hyperplasia and possible causes of the disorder The article was checked by doctor Olga Zorina
+The article was checked by doctor Olga Zorina

 Pregnancy and childbirth, Gynecologist, Gynecologist-endocrinologist